eddiemoya/Media-Categories/readme.txt

 == Changelog ==

 = 1.6 =
+* Updated for WordPress 3.8 - improvements made across the board.
 * New Feature - Filter media in the Media Library by term with new dropdropdown menu.
 * New Feature - Filter taxonomy terms in metaboxes - "Searchable Categories" style taxonomy metaboxes are back in the real metaboxes as well as the Media Modal Faux metaboxes.
 * New Feature - Taxonomy columns in Media Library are now sortable by clicking on the column header.